George Soros conspiracy theories: 2020s

+Soros conspiracies were also connected to the Yellow Vest protests in France from 2018 to 2020.
+These efforts were traced back to GRU Unit 54777.

-George Soros conspiracy theories came up frequently during the 2020 United States presidential election between Donald Trump and Joe Biden as antisemitic dog whistles, including conspiracy theories about Soros being connected to the COVID-19 pandemic.
+Soros conspiracy theories came up frequently during the 2020 United States presidential election between Donald Trump and Joe Biden as antisemitic dog whistles, including conspiracy theories about Soros being connected to the COVID-19 pandemic.
 In March 2020, Michael Caputo, Donald Trump's Health and Human Services Secretary, tweeted a photo of Soros captioned "[t]he real virus behind everything" and "Are you kidding?
 Soros's political agenda REQUIRES a pandemic."

 After the July 2020 Armenian–Azerbaijani clashes on the border, the president of Azerbaijan, Ilham Aliyev, stated that the 2018 Armenian revolution was "another provocation by Soros and his entourage", and called the government of the prime minister of Armenia, Nikol Pashinyan, the "agents of the Soros Foundation", citing the aid for the COVID-19 pandemic in Armenia by the Soros Foundation.
 Aliyev added that there were "no traces of the Soros Foundation in Azerbaijan" because it had "cut off their legs", as they were "poisoning the minds of youth", turning them "against their state".
 During the height of the 2020 Nagorno-Karabakh war in October, Aliyev labeled Soros's activities a "destructive, movement, and a colonial movement".
 He also added that Soros "came to power in Armenia today, but failed."

 During the 2022 Brazilian general election, Ciro Gomes, the presidential candidate of the centre-left Democratic Labour Party, claimed in various campaign adverts that the Socialism and Liberty Party was funded by Soros.
 These adverts were ordered to be removed by the Superior Electoral Court.

-With Russia's invasion of Ukraine in 2022 conspiracies connecting George Soros to biolabs also began to spread.
-Conspriacies, such as those in Serbia, often stated Soros funded biolabs in Ukaraine.
-Qanon, and far-right partied in Germany were also essential in spreading Russian disinformation about biolabs that George Soros funded.
-Narratives about George Soros supporting laboratories in Ukraine also spread in American QAnon and far-right politicians.
+With Russia's invasion of Ukraine in 2022, conspiracies connecting Soros to supposed biolabs in Ukraine also began to spread.
+Conspiracies, such as those in Serbia, often stated Soros funded biolabs in Ukraine.
+QAnon, and far-right parties in Germany were also essential in spreading Russian disinformation about biolabs that Soros funded.
+Narratives about Soros supporting laboratories in Ukraine also spread among American QAnon and far-right politicians.

 In 2022 Viktor Orbán gave a speech at the American conservative political conference CPAC, in which he said, "Don't be afraid to call your enemies by their name.
 They will never show mercy.
 Consider for a moment George Soros.
 I know George Soros very well.
 He is my opponent.
 He believes in none of the things that we do."